yoaperm/ai_project/README.md

 ### 3. Evaluate Trade-offs with the Pareto Front
 Use the Pareto front plot to identify the best balance between productivity and tension and understand the limitations of the optimization.

+---

 ## Potential Enhancements
 - **Interactive Inputs**: Allow users to adjust preferences and constraints dynamically.
 - **Detailed Reporting**: Generate reports showing how the schedule was adjusted and the rationale behind each change.
 - **Fixed Time Blocks**: Implement fixed time blocks for immovable activities like classes or meetings.

+---

 ## Conclusion
 This project offers an innovative solution for optimizing daily schedules using Genetic Algorithms.
-The blend of data-driven insights and visualizations makes it easy to interpret the scheduling decisions, ensuring a productive and balanced daily routine.
+The enhanced logic adds more realistic constraints and rewards, ensuring a productive and balanced daily routine tailored to working professionals and students.